ivy-llc/ivy/docs/partial_source/deep_dive/17_ivy_frontends_tests.rst

             rtol=1e-05,
         )

-* We use :code:`ivy_tf.valid_numeric_dtypes` to generate :code:`dtype`, these are valid numeric data types specifically for TensorFlow.
+* We use :code:`helpers.get_dtypes` to generate :code:`dtype`, these are valid numeric data types specifically for TensorFlow.
 * Tensorflow's version of :code:`full()` is named :code:`fill()` therefore we specify the :code:`fn_tree` argument to be :code:`"fill"`
 * When running the test there where some small discrepancies between the values so we can use :code:`rtol` to specify the relative tolerance.